Skip to start

 07 - Market

-$1.8B/year: what teams already pay to design PCBAs.
+$1.8B a year: what teams already pay to draw boards.

 The tooling covers the drawing; the labor costs 5-10× more.
 An ECAD seat runs $2-9k/year, while the engineer behind it burns $10-75k/year on bring-up, debug, and review. coscope reprices the same seats against the labor, not the license.